TechShady/Dynatrace-Marketing-Dashboards/README.md

 # Digital Business Analytics Marketing Campaign Dashboards

 This dashboard pack provides a detail overview for your marketing campaigns.
-You can see the responses broken down by campain, user experience for the campaigns and key KPI data like revenue and conversion for the campaigns.
-Additional drill downs show campaign performance and KPIs across configurable GEOs.
-You can also drill down to campaign user journeys, fauled campaign user journys and abandonded campaign user journeys.
+You can see the responses broken down by campain, <br>
+user experience for the campaigns and key KPI data like revenue and conversion for the campaigns.
+Additional drill downs show campaign <br>
+performance and KPIs across configurable GEOs.
+You can also drill down to campaign user journeys, fauled campaign user journys and <br>
+abandonded campaign user journeys.

 ![Marketing Campaign Overview](image/MCO.png)